Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Step through the Weave

 When you reach level 7, you gain the ability to step through the Weave itself, teleporting a short distance.
-Whenever you take the Dash minor action, you instead teleport a distance up to the amount of movement that you would have gained.
+You no longer gain movement when you take the Dash minor action.
+Instead, declare a tile within a range equal to twice the movement that you would have gained from your Dash.
+At the start of your next turn, teleport into that tile.
+Any creatures occupying that tile are pushed into the nearest empty tile of their choice.

 ## Split Focus